rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 :::::

-Next, create a systemd service for your ETH2 client.
+Next, create a systemd service for your Beacon Node.
 The following are examples that show typical command line arguments to use in each one:

 ::::: tabs